ibm-cloud-docs/containers/cs_encrypt.md

 **With a KMS provider, do I control the encryption in my cluster?**<br>
 Yes.
 When you enable a KMS provider in your cluster, your own KMS root key is used to encrypt data in etcd, including the LUKS secrets.
 Using your own encryption root key adds a layer of security to your etcd data and Kubernetes secrets and gives you more granular control of who can access sensitive cluster information.
 For more information, see the [overview](#encrypt_ov) and your KMS provider's documentation, such as [{{site.data.keyword.keymanagementserviceshort}} envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption).

 You cannot disable KMS provider encryption.
 Do not delete root keys in your KMS instance, even if you rotate to use a new key.
-You cannot access or remove the data in etcd or the data from the secrets in your cluster if you delete a root key.
+If you delete a root key that a cluster uses, the cluster becomes unusable, loses all its data, and cannot be recovered.
 {: important}

 <br />